proballstar/auth-template-v1/README.md

 - Create a Supabase Project and adds its credentials to the .env file (DATABASE URL)

+- Create a Vercel project and add the Github Repo for CI/CD

 ## What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.